-I am finishing my fourth year at the American University in Cairo and will start in the Fall of 2012 as an assistant professor at the University of Alberta, Edmonton.
-I have previously taught courses on African religion and politics at the University of Rochester.
+I am an assistant professor at the University of Alberta, Edmonton.
+I have previously taught at the American University in Cairo and the University of Rochester.

 Since 2001, I have led an in-depth, multi-sited, and collaborative research project (http://medinabaay.org/) on a global Islamic movement, the Faydah Tijaniyyah, or the branch of the Tijani Sufi order that follows Shaykh Ibrahim Ñas, who call themselves "Taalibe Baay" in the Wolof language of Senegal.
 My Senegalese student collaborators and I have interviewed leaders and lay disciples in dozens of sites in the movement’s cradle of Senegal and Mauritania, with secondary research in other parts of West Africa, New York City, and Cairo.
 In addition to around two years in several sites in Senegal, I have studied Arabic texts with Bedouin Sufi scholars in the Mauritanian Sahara.